srushtisoni08/BloomTracker/README.md

 ## 📊 Example Workflow

-1. User selects a region (e.g., Gujarat, India).
+1. User selects a region (e.g., Tokyo, Japan).
 2. Backend fetches NDVI/EVI satellite data for that area.
 3. Data is analyzed for seasonal patterns and bloom timing.
 4. Frontend visualizes the results on a **map with bloom intensity and time slider**.